-Caring for hundreds of people, spending thousands of hours connected by touch, I have developed a gift for helping you accept and appreciate yourself, relax completely, and reset your life.
+Caring for hundreds of people, spending thousands of hours connected by touch, I have developed a gift for helping you feel amazing, relax completely, and reset your life.

 My name is Mo, and I have been doing Mossage professionally for 22 years.
 I am here to help you build comfort and confidence through positive touch and a relationship where you feel valued.

 About 90% of my clients are women.
 Many require sensitive and conscious support.
 I have developed a layered process that provides it; assuring that our time together leaves you positive about yourself and empowered by what we shared.

 I may be an expert at touch therapy, but you are the expert on what is right for you: I have a preferences form that helps you describe that.
 We discuss it.
 Any blurry areas are brought into focus.
 Any questions either of us have are asked and answered.During the session, a system of mostly silent signaling keeps me constantly attentive and responsive to your preferences, and you able to communicate them, even if you are too relaxed to speak.

 Although I will do Reiki or Shiatsu sessions an hour long, my standard massage session is two hours, and a full-body session is three or more.
 Building connection, communication and trust are essential to doing positively life-changing work.

 Please fill out the preferences form before booking.
 Help me understand you.
 I will be honest about my ability to work with you, and if we are a match, will support you with utmost care.
 With my online scheduling system you can book an appointment today, either in my Berkeley office or at your location in the Bay Area.
 Feel welcome!

 Check my availability or schedule using this button: